 Founded in 1976, Concordia University Irvine today is one of the region’s leading private nonprofit Christian Lutheran universities.
 Preparing students for their vocations - their calling in life - Concordia’s Lutheran heritage provides a thoughtful and caring Christian community that lives out the theology of “Grace alone.
 Faith alone.”

-- The Music Department is accredited by the National Association of Schools of Music (NASM).
+- Concordia University Irvine is accredited by the National Association of Schools of Music (NASM).

 - Concordia has a wind orchestra, symphony orchestra, small orchestra, jazz orchestra, small jazz ensembles, four choirs, five worship bands, handbell ensembles, commercial music ensembles, an Americana Ensemble (traditional American folk music), and many classical chamber ensembles.

 - One of Southern California's premium music learning centers, the new Borland-Manske Center features ensemble rehearsal rooms, recital space, private lesson studios, classrooms, practice rooms, and a recording studio suite.
 It opened in Fall 2019.

 - Concordia sends a music ensemble on an international tour every other year.
 In summer 2019, the Concordia Wind Orchestra toured to Paris and Normandy for the 75th anniversary of D-Day ceremonies, and played in cathedrals in the Netherlands.
 In 2017, the Concordia Choir and Concordia Sinfonietta toured major sites in Germany as part of the 500th anniversary of the Reformation.
-International tours are scheduled to resume in summer 2022, with the Concordia Choir touring to Spain and Portugal.
+International tours will resume in May 2023, with the Concordia Choir touring to Spain and Portugal.
 Future tour announcements are coming soon.

 - The Concordia Christmas concerts are one of the largest draws in Southern California.
 The concerts will be held in Segerstrom Concert Hall in December 2022.